thekevinholman/SQLRunAsAddendum/README.md

 https://kevinholman.com/2016/08/25/sql-mp-run-as-accounts-no-longer-required/

+* Version 7.0.42.0
+  * Updated permissions for low-privileged service account to comply with new MP features
+  * Added GRANT VIEW ANY DATABASE
 * Version 7.0.36.1
   * Changed the server role to be added with AUTHORIZATION to support customers who rename SA account.
   * Changed to only add server role or DB role if they do not already exist to reduce errors displayed when re-running.